cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 mapping file the arrows point in the inverse direction (from the augmenter to the augmented).

-## Example Definition
+## Example Definition 1 (ecosystem: IPSO/OMA) {#example1}

-An example for an SDF mapping file is given in {{example1}}.
+An example for an SDF mapping file is given in {{code-example1}}.
 This mapping file is meant to attach to an SDF specification published by OneDM, and to add qualities relevant to the IPSO/OMA ecosystem.
 [^namespace-note]

-[^namespace-note]:
+[^namespace-note]: \\
     Note that this example uses namespaces to identify elements of the referenced specification(s), but has un-namespaced quality names.
-    These namespaces are probably unrelated, and we may need to add quality namespacing to SDF (independent of a potential feature to add namespace references to definitions that are not intended to go into the default namespace — these are SDF definition namespaces and not quality namespaces, which are one meta-level higher).
+    These two kinds of namespaces are probably unrelated, and we may need to add quality namespacing to SDF (independent of a potential feature to add namespace references to definitions that are not intended to go into the default namespace — these are SDF definition namespaces and not quality namespaces, which are one meta-level higher).

+* Start of mapping file for certain OneDM playground models:

 ~~~ json
 {